Die casting manufacturing automation includes the following areas of production:

 - RCM program managed the implementation in part identification trace-ability

-- The customer can trace this down to the individual cycle the part was made with a data matrix, like a bar code, by scanning it to obtain specific information
+- You can trace this down to the individual cycle the part was made with a data matrix, like a bar code, by scanning it to obtain specific information

-- The customer can scan the details of the machine number that made the part and find out such things as:
+- You can scan the details of the machine number that made the part and find out such things as:

 - The cavity number (that is related to the die)